ouvroir/icofom2021/src/publications/icofom2021-shikoh-shiraiwa-olga-zabalueva.md

 objectivity.

-There is an emerging movement in the museum and museum organizations taking the role of social justice in human rights; stating that "museums are not neutral" (e.g. Murawski, 2017).
+There is an emerging movement in the museum and museum organizations taking the role of social justice in human rights; stating that “museums are not neutral” (e.g. Murawski, 2017).
 Museums, however, have never been neutral.
 The institution itself embodies perpetuation of social, cultural, racial, and ethnic inequalities while adding to complex social and economic injustices on a global scale.
 The controversy between their